 Lipman’s hope was that philosophy would acquire a central place in the K-12 curriculum, thus enabling students to develop their critical thinking skills through philosophical questioning.
 At the same time, he claimed, philosophy can help students make better sense of their educational experiences.
 By seeking to develop comprehensive perspectives, philosophy attempts to understand connections.
 A curriculum that divides students’ education into discrete, self-contained disciplines without encouraging philosophical questions about the nature of those disciplines and their relationships to one another invites a fragmented view of education.
-Lipman’s proposed alternative is described in the next section, which describes the K-12 program developed by the Institute for the Advancement of Philosophy for Children (IAPC) he founded.
+Lipman’s proposed alternative is described in the next section, which describes the K-12 program developed by the Institute for the Advancement of Philosophy for Children (IAPC) that he and Ann Margaret Sharp founded.

 Short of the ambitious program Lipman and his IAPC colleagues had in mind for the schools, there are more modest, but worthwhile, ways of bringing philosophical inquiry into the already existing disciplinary structure in the schools.
 Teachers can invite their students to reflect on philosophical aspects of their subjects of study.
 At the same time they study history, students can take some time to ask questions about the extent to which historical accounts can be objective—and questions about what ‘objectivity’ might mean, and why it is or is not important to seek it.
 Similar questions can be asked about the natural and social sciences, including questions about the extent to which science is, or ought to be, “value-free”.
 In fact, if room for such questions is not encouraged, one might well ask to what extent critical thinking itself is encouraged.

 The educational movement known as Philosophy for Children got its start in the early 1970s with the publication of Matthew Lipman’s philosophical novel for children, Harry Stottlemeier’s Discovery.
 In 1970 Harry made its entry into the Montclair Public Schools in New Jersey.
 By the mid-70s the Institute for the Advancement of Philosophy for Children (IAPC) was formally in place at Montclair State College (now Montclair State University).
 The media quickly picked up on reports of significant improvements in the reading and critical thinking skills of middle school children who were involved in IAPC programs.
-Subsequently, IAPC has produced materials consisting of Lipman’s children’s novels and, under the leadership of IAPC colleague Ann Margaret Sharp, accompanying teacher workbooks for the entire K-12 curriculum.
-Thousands of children in New Jersey, across the United States, and even around the world have been introduced to IAPC educational programs.
+Subsequently, IAPC produced materials consisting of Lipman’s children’s novels and, under the leadership of IAPC colleague Ann Margaret Sharp, accompanying teacher workbooks for the entire K-12 curriculum.
+Thousands of children in New Jersey, across the United States, and even around the world have subsequently been introduced to IAPC educational programs.

 “What is Harry Stottlemeier’s discovery?”
 Harry’s readers might ask.
 This question is not directly answered.
 However, one candidate stands out among the many things that Harry discovers in the course of exploring questions about logic, knowledge, reality, and the mind.
 Harry and his classmates are asked to write a paper on the topic, “The Most Interesting Thing in the World.”
 Entitled Thinking, Harry’s essay begins: